Mathématique: Chapter 36

 They looked at each other in silence.

-“Hotshot,” Young said, relaxing, “I told you.
-You aren’t going to get it.”
+Young snorted.
+“I told you.
+You aren’t gonna get it.”

 “You definitely memorized a list of Wyoming cities in order of population density,” Young said.
 “Don’t deny it.”

-“How long of a list did you memorize?”
-Young said, raising his eyebrows.
+“How long a list did you memorize?”
+Young raised his eyebrows.

 “Nope,” Young said.